guenterrote/NumPSLA/README.md

 # The main enumeration program
-`NumPSLA.w` is written in CWEB (the CWEB system of structured documentation of Donald E. Knuth and Silvio Levy, http://tug.ctan.org/info/knuth/cwebman.pdf), and uses the CWEB class for LaTeX of Joachim Schrod (https://tug.ctan.org/macros/latex/contrib/cweb/).
+`NumPSLA.w` is written in CWEB (the CWEB system of structured documentation of Donald E. Knuth and Silvio Levy, http://tug.ctan.org/info/knuth/cwebman.pdf), and uses the CWEB class for LaTeX of Joachim Schrod, as extended by Enrique Meléndez for hypertext links (https://tug.ctan.org/macros/latex/contrib/cweb/contrib/cweb-hy; you need the files `cwbasehy.tex` and `cweb-hy.cls`).
 `NumPSLA.w` contains simultaneously the program (in C) and the documentation (in LaTeX).
 The command
 ```
 ctangle NumPSLA.w